 Getting around the Channel Islands is reasonably straightforward, thanks to a good network of roads and public transport options that include buses and ferries.
 Both Guernsey and Jersey are pretty compact and easy to navigate.

 Public transport in Channel Islands

 Both Guernsey and Jersey have efficient bus services.
-On Guernsey, passengers are charged at a flat rate.
+In Guernsey, passengers are charged at a flat rate.
 Tickets are available for purchase on the bus.
 In Guernsey, fares are charged based on the distance of the journey, and the island has a pay-as-you-go smartcard system called puffinpass.

 The smaller isle of Alderney has the only railway service in the Channel Islands group.
-Mostly a historical attraction, the track is just two miles long and only runs once or twice a day on weekends.
+Mostly a historical attraction, the track is just two miles long and only runs once or twice a day on Saturdays.

 Ferries are a popular means of getting from island to island.
 In addition to these interisland ferry connections, there are regular services to France and the UK.

 Taxis in Channel Islands

 Taxis cover both main islands, and can be caught at designated ranks or booked ahead of time by phone or online.
 The official tourism websites of Jersey and Guernsey each have lists of reputable taxi companies.

 Driving in Channel Islands

 Driving in the Channel Islands is on the left-hand side of the road.
 While Guernsey and Jersey have reasonably good road networks, the smaller islands of Sark and Herm are car-free zones.

 Expats looking to have their own motor vehicle in the Channel Islands will also need to consider the challenges associated with island driving.
-For instance, parking is very limited and as such it’s strictly controlled by the local authorities; motorists parked in the wrong spot and those who run over their allotted parking times are liable to be fined.
-On the other hand, fuel is relatively inexpensive compared to the prices common in England and distances are short.
+For instance, parking is limited and as such it’s strictly controlled by the local authorities; motorists parked in the wrong spot and those who run over their allotted parking times are liable to be fined.
+On the other hand, fuel is relatively inexpensive compared to the prices common in England, and distances are short.